 Hoffmann became chairman of the new program; Guido Goldman, a graduate student of Hoffmann and Zbigniew Brzezinski, became the executive director.
 CES has now emerged as the premier academic institution for the study of European history and culture, as well as for debate and discussion on contemporary Europe and its future role in world affairs.

 In 1986, the center was renamed the Minda de Gunzburg Center for European Studies to honor the late Baroness Aileen “Minda” Bronfman de Gunzburg, who had been an ardent proponent of European-American cooperation.
-The baroness’s children, Jean and Charles de Gunzburg, committed substantial support both to CES and to the renovation of historic Adolphus Busch Hall, which became CES’s home in 1989.
+The baroness’s children, Jean and Charles de Gunzburg, committed substantial support both to CES and to the renovation of historic Adolphus Busch Hall, which became CES’s home on September 23, 1989.